-It is important to point out that-except for the activations in the aftermath of the September 11th attacks-this tally of activations refers only to instances where reservists were involuntarily ordered into active federal service.
-It does not encompass the many instances where reservists have served on active duty under voluntary orders or annual training orders or, for members of the National Guard, service under state authority (see "11.
+Some of the activations figures above include only involuntary activations and some include both voluntary and involuntary activations.
+Additionally, they do not include service under annual training orders or, for members of the National Guard, service under state authority (see "11.
 Are There Other Ways in Which Members of the National Guard Can Be Activated?" for more information on state active duty and duty under Title 32 of the U.S. Code).